-Comparing the legal effect of the settlement under the German Model Case Act of 2012 with that under the Dutch Act on Collective Settlements Mass Damage Claims (Wet collectieve afhandeling massaschade [WCAM]), there are notable differences: Whereas the settlement in a German model case procedure is only binding on the parties to the proceedings, under the WCAM a settlement is binding on every affected person irrespective of a lawsuit that has been filed.
-In addition, the Dutch provision enumerates a few reasons why a settlement may not be considered to be reasonable and therefore may not be approved by the court as opposed to the German approach that without more seems to assume in general the reasonableness of the proposal.
+104 Explanatory Memorandum to the Amendment to the German Model Test Case Act of 2012 binding on the parties to the proceedings, under the WCAM a settlement is binding on every affected person irrespective of a lawsuit that has been filed.
+105 In addition, the Dutch provision enumerates a few reasons why a settlement may not be considered to be reasonable and therefore may not be approved by the court as opposed to the German approach that without more seems to assume in general the reasonableness of the proposal.
 Overall, one might conclude from these instances that the German procedure leaves a little more room for individual investor interests vs. regulatory goals than is the case in the settlement pursuant to the Dutch Act on Collective Settlements Mass Damage Claims (Wet collectieve afhandeling massaschade [WCAM]).